Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Results

 \subsection{Compound effects are sub-additive}

 Experiment J stacks four simultaneous leakages: global scaling (estimation), global feature selection using full-data labels (selection), 10\% test-row duplication (memorization), and hyperparameter selection on the test set (selection).
 The compound \(\Delta\)AUC inflation is d\(_z\) = 0.31.
 Compound effects are sub-additive in 91.8\% of datasets: the median per-dataset ratio of compound \(\Delta\)AUC to the sum of individual \(\Delta\)AUC values is 0.03.
-The dominant mechanism (selection) sets a ceiling; weaker mechanisms contribute negligibly once selection leakage is present.
+The dominant mechanism (selection) sets a ceiling; weaker mechanisms contribute negligibly once selection leakage is present. \textbf{Multi-class workflows.} Experiment J spans Classes I, II, and III but not Class IV.
+Real workflows can simultaneously violate Class III and Class IV, e.g., SMOTE-before-splitting on a temporally-ordered medical dataset is both synthetic instance replication (Class III) and partition-strategy mismatch (Class IV).
+The grammar's response column lists one constraint per class; applying only the Class III remedy (Constraint 3) leaves the temporal-boundary violation unaddressed, and vice versa.
+The constraint-per-class table should be read as orthogonal coverage, not mutually exclusive routing.

 \textbf{Stack meta-leakage is null (Exp AK).} I predicted that out-of-fold (OOF) stacking would introduce Class II leakage (prediction: d\(_z\) \textgreater{} 0.3).
 The observed effect is d\(_z\) = -0.22, negative, indicating OOF stacking is slightly conservative, not leaky.
 This is the only failed prediction (Section~\ref{sec-scorecard}).
 The OOF design (where each base model's predictions are generated without seeing the target fold) successfully prevents meta-leakage.
 The result validates stacking as a safe composition method.